rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="1b"></a>
-## Verify resiliency - 1.b Restart a cluster node the application is connected to
+## Verify resiliency-1b Restart a cluster node the application is connected to

 For maintenance reasons or due to a node failure, the application looses the connection with the node it was connected to.
 The application should be able to reconnect